Introduction

 Metadata Usage Examples

-These examples provide entries for most of the IPTC Core and Extension fields for three uses cases, see the list below.
+These examples provide entries for many of the IPTC Core and Extension fields, see the list below.

 These are examples of use of metadata and are not prescriptive.
 In-house rules for use of metadata differ, but we would like to encourage metadata use in line with IPTC semantics.